-- a. did not seek to purchase the Add-On Insurance Products; - already had the benefit of the insurance attached to his membership of his superannuation fund; - c. was 26 years old and had little to no need for the Trauma and Death Cover of the Loan Insurance, in particular as he had no substantial liabilities other than the Esanda Loan that his superannuation fund's insurance would likely cover; and
+- a. did not seek to purchase the Add-On Insurance Products; - b. already had the benefit of the insurance attached to his membership of his superannuation fund; - c. was 26 years old and had little to no need for the Trauma and Death Cover of the Loan Insurance, in particular as he had no substantial liabilities other than the Esanda Loan that his superannuation fund's insurance would likely cover; and

-- d. was a casual employee of Salway Transport Services Pty Ltd and was therefore likely to be ineligible for the Loan Insurance disability cover and involuntary unemployment cover. - d. failed to warn Mr Wilkinson about the matters pleaded in paragraph 78 below; and - e. did not give priority to the interests of Mr Wilkinson over any other interest.
+- d. was a casual employee, at the time, of J & A Light Freight Salway Transport Services Pty Ltd and was therefore likely to be ineligible for the Loan Insurance disability cover and involuntary unemployment cover; and - e. the payslips provided to MCCPL at the time record employer contributions for superannuation; and - d.f. already had the benefit of a statutory warranty under the Motor Car Traders Act 1986 (Vic) and the matters pleaded in paragraph 75.k below. - d. failed to warn Mr Wilkinson about the matters pleaded in paragraph 78 below; and - e. did not give priority to the interests of Mr Wilkinson over any other interest.